snigdhasambitak/p2p-storage-cluster/README.md

 ```

 # Execution
 We can run the following command and start the node in one terminal.
-Similarly we can open multiple terminals and make sure that the node joins the iniial ring with a given address and port
+Similarly we can open multiple terminals and make sure that the node joins the initial ring with a given address and port

  ```
  go run main.go